folio-org/folio-install/runbooks/single-server/README.md

 ### Load MODS records

+This is an optional step for additional test data.

 The mod-inventory provides an `/inventory/ingest/mods` endpoint for loading MODS records, which it will use to create instances, holdings, and items with default values.
 There are sample files in the `sample-data/mod-inventory` directory of this repository.

 First login and obtain an Okapi token -- it will be in the x-okapi-token header